MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider-manual.md

 ms.reviewer: tapanm
 ---

-# Configure the Azure Active Directory B2C provider
+# Configure the Azure Active Directory B2C provider manually

 In this article, learn how to configure Azure Active Directory B2C as the identity provider manually.
 Use these steps to manually create new Azure AD B2C tenant, register application and configure user flows.